browserengineering/book/book/accessibility.md

 This handles text and text boxes, but that's not the only thing that needs to zoom in and out.
-CSS property values, like `width` and `height`, are also specific in CSS pixels, not device pixels, so they need to be scaled.
+CSS property values, like `width` and `height`, are also specified in CSS pixels, not device pixels, so they need to be scaled.
 The easiest way to do that is by passing the `zoom` value to `style_length`, which we already use for reading CSS lengths: